 Join Assert Labs

 We are a team of engineers and researchers with an ambitious mission: to move the world toward error-free software.
-We're doing this by building tools to autonomously test and analyze code.
+We're doing this by building tools to autonomously review and test code.
 We are backed by Accel, Guillermo Rauch (Vercel), Thomas Wolf (Hugging Face), David Cramer (Sentry), Charlie Marsh (Astral), and a number of other open source developers, machine learning researchers, and entrepreneurs.
 If you wish to learn more, read here about our mission and values.

 • -We are assembling a lean group of generalists.
 While we welcome experience, we're primarily looking for creative, curious problem solvers with a keen interest in open-ended, technically challenging problems.